mighty-gerbils/gerbil/doc/reference/actor.md

-If there is a timeout specified, it will raise a timeout error if no message matching any of the patterns is received before the timeout ellapses.
+If there is a timeout specified, it will raise a timeout error if no message matching any of the patterns is received before the timeout elapses.

-If there is an `else` clause it will be dispatched immediately if there is no message matching any of the patters in the mailbox.
+If there is an `else` clause it will be dispatched immediately if there is no message matching any of the patterns in the mailbox.

 Within a reaction rule body, the following syntactic variables are set:
 - `@envelope` is set to the message envelope.
 - `@message`  is set to the envelope payload.
-- `@desat`    is set to the envelope destination.
+- `@dest`     is set to the envelope destination.
 - `@source`   is set to the envelope source.
 - `@nonce`    is set to the envelope nonce.
 - `@replyto`  is set to the envelope reply nonce.
 - `@expiry`   is set to the envelope expiry.
-- `@reply-expected?` is sewt to the envelope reply-expected hint.
+- `@reply-expected?` is set to the envelope reply-expected hint.

 ### <<
 ```scheme